-College courses are also provided to offender-students via correspondence program by 25+ different colleges.
-Throughout the year, over 7,000 offender-students on average are enrolled in a correspondence college program.
+College courses are also provided to inmate-students via correspondence program by 25+ different colleges.
+Throughout the year, over 7,000 inmate-students on average are enrolled in a correspondence college program.

-Offender-students are responsible for tuition, fees, textbooks, and materials associated with college course enrollment.
-Offender-students may be eligible for a tuition fee waiver through the California College Promise Grant that covers tuition for every low-income student in the state’s community colleges, including those who are incarcerated.
+Inmate-students are responsible for tuition, fees, textbooks, and materials associated with college course enrollment.
+Inmate-students may be eligible for a tuition fee waiver through the California College Promise Grant that covers tuition for every low-income student in the state’s community colleges, including those who are incarcerated.

 Post-secondary education is available at CDCR institutions with the exception of the California Health Care Facility, and Correspondence College exists at all 35 CDCR institutions

 Post-secondary education assignments and enrollments may vary.
-Offender-students’ progress at their own pace.
+Inmate-students’ progress at their own pace.

 Enrollment in post-secondary education is voluntary.
-Offender-students must have earned their High School Diploma or Equivalency and be enrolled in courses that are non-remedial and lead to a post-secondary degree.
+Inmate-students must have earned their High School Diploma or Equivalency and be enrolled in courses that are non-remedial and lead to a post-secondary degree.

 Post-Secondary Education Contact Information: